GeekyAnts/native-base-icons/README.md

 ### Create React App:

 - Add Fonts:
-    - To add all the fonts, write this piece of code in `index.jsx`:
+    - To add all the fonts, write this piece of code in `index.jsx/index.tsx`:
      <br/>

     ```jsx